Dental Veneers Treatment In Malta: What Are Your Options

 What Is The Procedure For Porcelain Veneer Treatment?

-Once you and your dentist have agreed on a porcelain veneer treatment, the following stages will occur (please note it is possible to receive this treatment without the use of anesthetic, but most people prefer to use it as a safeguard in case of any sensitivity):
+Once you and your dentist have agreed on a porcelain veneer treatment, the following stages will occur (please note it is possible to receive this treatment without the use of anaesthetic, but most people prefer to use it as a safeguard in case of any sensitivity):

 - Trimming of the tooth which involves removing a thin layer from the front enamel of your tooth that will be replaced by a veneer of the same size.
 In some cases, ultra-thin veneers, known sometimes as Lumineers, may be indicated – these require no tooth preparation at all.